 Students must meet the requirements for a degree as listed in the Metropolitan State University online Catalog or other official program materials in place at the time of admission to the degree.
 Program requirements supported by published policies that are effective at the time a student declares a program of study/major cannot be appealed.
-A student who does not enroll for three consecutive calendar years must reapply for admission to the university and must complete the degree and program requirements that are in place when the student is readmitted to the university.
+A student who has not received a passing grade in any credit-bearing course or other learning opportunity for nine consecutive semesters must reapply for admission to the university and must complete the degree and program requirements that are in place when the student is readmitted to the university.